Sukhothai Historical Park: Wat Saphan Hin

-Wat Saphan Hin (วัดสะพานหิน) or Wat Taphan Hin (วัดตะพานหิน) is located on the 200 metres hill above the plain of Sukhothai.
+Wat Saphan Hin (วัดสะพานหิน) or Wat Taphan Hin (วัดตะพานหิน) is located on the 200 meters hill above the plain of Sukhothai.
 The name of the temple means Stone Bridge Monastery, since there is a slate pathway and staircase in front of the temple complex.
 In various stone inscriptions found in Sukhothai, this temple was also called "Wat Aranyik", and since Wat Saphan Hin and Wat Aranyik are only about 500 meters away from each other, so perhaps originally a single temple.
 When Ramkhamhaeng invited a learned monk from the distant Nakhon Si Thammarat in the south of present-day Thailand to become Sangharaja of Sukhothai, he built Wat Saphan Hin with beautiful vihara for Sangharaja to reside.
 The temple also has a large 12.5 meters tall standing Buddha image named "Phra Attharot".
 Another large Buddha image was found in the mid-20th century.
 The image has features of Dvaravati style, but more likely made in the 8th century in the kingdom of Srivijaya.